Natural Childbirth – Stages, Benefits & How to Prepare

 - Lamaze method, which adopts a neutral approach towards the use of medication for pain relief.
 Through this method, the woman in labour has complete control over deciding if they want to switch to pain-reducing medication.

-There is no fixed time for natural childbirth and varies between women.
+There is no fixed time for natural childbirth, and it varies from woman to woman.
 Some pregnant women may go through labour lasting a couple of hours, while labour for others can last the entire day or even longer.

 What Does Natural Childbirth Feel Like?